-With the venerable Windows 7 going off life support in 2020, many users will be looking to pivot to Windows 10.
+With the esteemed Windows 7 going off life support in 2020, many users will be looking to switch to Windows 10.
 True, nothing is stopping anyone from remaining on an unsupported version of Windows – a choice Microsoft openly acknowledges and one that many Windows XP users have made in the past – but there are many reasons why that would be an unwise decision.

 To many, the finer distinctions between the two may not be readily apparent.
 So, whether you’re a power user, a PC gamer, or just a casual user, we’ll explain the differences between the Home and Pro versions of Windows 10 and where those differences matter.

 Table of ContentsHide

 Before we get to the Home and Pro designations, we should consider the CPU architecture.
 Both 32-bit and 64-bit versions of Windows 10 are available, and which one you should use depends on your CPU.
 The 32-bit version of Windows 10 is there for older processors, while the 64-bit version is the default one intended for modern hardware.